What does P.E.A.C.C.E. stand for?

 Practicing Engineering And Competitive Cooperative Excellence!

-All different kinds of things based, for example this year the robots had to pick up Power Cubes (milk crates) and place them on a scale and a switch, the robots also had to climb.
+All different kinds of things based, for example in 2017 the robots had to pick up Power Cubes (disguised milk crates) and place them on a scale and a switch, the robots also had to climb.
+The challenge changes every year however to give teams a new challenge every year and to prevent teams from reusing the same robot every year and dominating the competition.

 It depends on the year, 2018 was 33 in. by 28 in. by 55 in tall and just under 120 lbs.
 They are usually around the same size.